zio/zio/docs/datatypes/core/zio/error-management.md

 }
 ```

-In the previous example, if we enter a non-integer number, e.g. "five", it will die because of a `NumberFormatException` defect:
+Converting literal "five" String to Int by calling `toInt` is a side effecting operation because it will throw `NumberFormatException` exception.
+So in the previous example, if we enter a non-integer number, e.g. "five", it will die because of a `NumberFormatException` defect:

 ```scala
 Please enter a number: five